signalfx/lambda-python/README.rst

 ~~~~~

-Step 6: Review the tags send by the tracing wrapper
+Additional information - Tags sent by the tracing wrapper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The tracing wrapper creates a span for the wrapper handler.
 This span contains the following tags: